domsson/fakesteak/README.md

 |   tmatrix |  ~6 % | ~2.5 M | C++      | tmatrix                    |
 | unimatrix | ~11 % | ~9.4 M | Python   | unimatrix -b -s=90 -l=o -f |

 It looks like `tmatrix` is the most efficient regarding CPU time, but also uses the most amount of memory amongst the C/C++ implementations. `cmatrix` and `charrain` seem to perform very similar in the CPU department, but `charrain` only uses a fraction of the memory.
-As expected, `unimatrix` uses the most CPU and memory.
+As expected, `unimatrix` uses the most CPU time and memory.

 Note, however, `charrain`s shortcomings in features and portability compared to the other three.